University of Toronto Mississauga: Location

-In 2013, $1 million dollars was spent on constructing a large stone monument at the entrance way to the campus, along with general repairs to nearby sidewalks, pedestrian crossings, lighting, and electrical equipment.
+In 2013, $1 million was spent on constructing a large stone monument at the entrance way to the campus, along with general repairs to nearby sidewalks, pedestrian crossings, lighting, and electrical equipment.
 The stone monument became the centre of a controversy, with an almost universally negative reaction from students due to what was seen as excessive expenditure and lack of student involvement in the approval process, though the university said that a student was on the committee that approved the project.

 Natural environment and sustainability

-The Wilson Pond Bridge, believed to be built in the 1920s–30s by Reginald Watkins.

 The Mississauga campus is known for its close proximity to nature.
-The UTM Nature Trail extends from the northern end of Principal's Road near Lislehurst, a historic building used as the principal's residence, along the river bank to the southern end of the campus.
-The Credit River and Erindale Park are also within walking distance of the campus.
+The UTM Nature Trail extends from the northern end of Principal's Road near Lislehurst, a historic building used as the principal's residence, along the bank of the Credit River to the southern end of the campus.
+Erindale Park is also within walking distance of the campus.
 The surrounding forest is home to a variety of wildlife including Jefferson salamanders, skunks, Canada geese, and most notably deer.
 Families of white-tailed deer are often present in the area and frequently found roaming the campus.
 The deer are the subject of interest from the campus community, as social media accounts have been created for the animals, the building Deerfield Hall named for them, and a student ID card created for one given the name "Hartley Fawn."

+The Wilson Pond Bridge near Lislehurst, believed to be built in the 1920s–30s by Reginald Watkins.

-The UTM campus earned Canada's first Silver Fair Trade Campus designation for the food and drink options provided on campus.
-Every new building at UTM since 2006 has been LEED-certified Silver or higher, and the Science Building as well as the Instructional Centre use geothermal heating.
+The Mississauga campus earned Canada's first Silver Fair Trade Campus designation for the food and drink options provided on site.
+Every new building on campus since 2006 has been LEED-certified Silver or higher, and the Science Building as well as the Instructional Centre use geothermal heating.
 Some buildings also use reclaimed rain water in their plumbing.
-UTM is a Gold-certified institution under the Association for the Advancement of Sustainability in Higher Education's (AASHE) Sustainability Tracking, Assessment, and Rating System (STARS).
+The University of Toronto Mississauga is a Gold-certified institution under the Association for the Advancement of Sustainability in Higher Education's (AASHE) Sustainability Tracking, Assessment, and Rating System (STARS).
 The University of Toronto was ranked the most sustainable university in the world in 2024 and 2025.

 Buildings

-The University of Toronto Mississauga campus consists of a small number of large academic buildings arranged within the bounds of the campus road Outer Circle.
+The University of Toronto Mississauga consists of a small number of large academic buildings arranged within the bounds of the campus road Outer Circle.
 The William G. Davis Building was the first to be built, with the original intention of being a central mega-structure and the only building on the campus.
 It remains the largest on the campus and has undergone numerous expansions since its opening in 1973.
 The campus saw substantial development in the early 2000s including residence halls and numerous academic buildings which grew outward from the Davis Building.